 The software maintainability plan must be delivered in written form and accompanied by an oral presentation.
-The plan should answer the following questions
+The plan should describe the overall approach to software maintainability, and provide thorough answers to the following questions:

-- 1. What is the design of the system API and how will this design support ongoing reliable operation, maintenance and expansion? - 2.
+- 1. How will the software be installed on new hardware?
+What happens if the hardware goes obsolete? - 2.
+How are errors and exceptions handled?
+How are logs viewed?
+How are exceptions configured and modified as requirements change? - 3.
+How is backup performed?
+What is the restore procedure? - 4.
+How is a fresh system deployed and validated on new hardware? - 5.
+Are system logs and data files automatically trimmed?
+On do they grow and require manual trimming or offloading?
+If so, how is this accomplished? - 6.
+What is the design of the system API and how will this design support ongoing reliable operation, maintenance and expansion? - 7.
 How is system configuration maintained?
 Will the system auto detect hardware configuration changes or will configuration maintenance be required?
-If the latter, what is the consequence of misconfiguration? - 3.
+If the latter, what is the consequence of misconfiguration?
+How will the software function when only some of the system hardware is available?
+Are demo or simulation stubs available for major hardware? - 8.
+How is system configuration checked?
+Are tools provided for generating valid configurations? - 9.
 What tool chain will be used?
 Is the tool suite up-to-date and actively supported?
 Is the tool suite mature enough to have stable functionality?
-Evidence must be provided to support assertions. - 4.
+How is the tool chain installed in a new development system. - 10.
 What third party software will be incorporated into the system?
-How will this be maintained, upgraded, or patched during the life of the system. - 5.
+How will this be maintained, upgraded, or patched during the life of the system. - 11.
 How are requirements in GPR007 met?